 Through the years, Field Museum publications--along with the name of the Museum itself--have gone through numerous title changes, numbering changes, and institution name changes, which are detailed below.
 For the purpose of this guide, publications are separated into two major categories--general and scientific--and are further described on the relevant discipline tabs throughout this guide: Anthropology, Botany, Geology, and Zoology.

 Early annual reports are richly detailed with lists of accessions, descriptions of expeditions, and names of important figures in the history of The Field Museum.
-Access every annual report by year and type from this page of The Field Museum website and from the Biodiversity Heritage Library (BHL):
+Access every annual report by year and type on The Field Museum website, and from the Biodiversity Heritage Library (BHL):

 Publications highlighting some of the major collections of the Museum in commemoration of the 100 year anniversary of its founding.